philc/book-notes/slack - tom demarco.md

       burden and do it yourself."
   * "Assigning yourself to an unfilled position in your domain means that you unassign yourself (at least partially) from the task of managing that domain."
-  * Organizations discount the value of management, because they're not making the product, and their interventions interrupt that process in the short term.
+  * Organizations discount the value of management, because managers are not making the product, and their interventions interrupt that process in the short term.
 But the reality is that the changes made by good managers greatly increase output in the long run.
     * "Getting rid of management to save cost is like losing weight by giving blood."